chipster/chipster-openshift/k3s/backup-to-s3.md

 ### Databases and files

 We want to backup Chipster databases and files.
 All database backups of an installation are taken care by a service called "backup" running in Kubernetes together with the actual API services.
 The reason for this separate service is that we might want to have multiple instances of the actual API service (like auth), but want to create only one backup.
-At the moment file-broker stores users' files on a volume.

-We want to store the files on a block device volumes, which usually are simpler and more reliable than shared file systems.
-Unfortunately, in a Kubernetes cluster that can be mounted only to one host at the time, so the backup-service doesn't have access to these files, but file-broker has to do backups itself.
+File-storage stores users' files on a volume.
+We want this volume to be a block device volume, which usually are simpler and more reliable than shared file systems.
+Unfortunately, a block device can be mounted only to one host at the time in a Kubernetes cluster, so the backup service doesn't have access to these files, but file-storage has to do the file backups itself.

-### Transfer to or through S3
+### Final backup storage in S3 or on a archive server

-There are two way to use this.
+There are two way to use this feature.
 You can configure only the upload part so that the S3 is your final backup storage.
-In this case you have to build your own system for cleaning up the old copies.
-Or you you can configure the whole system, where you need use a file system on the archive server for the main backup storage.
+This will consume a lot of storage space in S3 and network bandwidth, because the file-storage will make a full backup every time.
+In this case you also have to build your own system for cleaning up the old copies.
+Alternatively, you you can configure the whole system with the archive server.
+In this case file backups are made incrementally.
+A file system on the archive server is used for the final backup storage.

+### Transfer through S3

 The file transfer is similar for the database dumps and for the files.
 The backups in Kubernetes and object storage are temporary and only needed to transfer the files to archive server.
 The final backups on the archive server are called `archives` to distinguish them from the earlier copies in this process.